 Finally, a key element of your handling of your fire risk assessment should be ensuring that your FRA is regularly reviewed.
 This will allow for new insights into the latest situation for fire safety at your premises, so that you can update the measures you have implemented.
 However, it still doesn’t touch on exactly how often you should review your existing fire risk assessment.

-How often should a risk assessment be carried out?
+How often should a fire risk assessment be reviewed and carried out?